 - Any owner of the of company

-- Any individual authorized to accept
+- Any individual authorized to accept by specific local rules

 If an employee isn't sure if they're authorized to accept service, don't serve them.
 Try to see if someone authorized is available.
 If you are unable to find someone authorized, leave with the documents, it is better to make an additional attempt than a bad service.